-The Division of Aging, Adult and Behavioral Health Services (DAABHS) is responsible for detecting unauthorized use of restraints or seclusion.
-This oversight is conducted through incident reports received; monitoring of the participant by the DHS PCSP/CC NurseRN, if needed.
+The Division of Aging, Adult and Behavioral Health Services (DAABHS) is responsible for detecting unauthorized use of restraints.
+This oversight is conducted through incident reports received; monitoring of the participant by the DHS PCSP/CC Nurse, if needed.

 DHS PCSP/CC Nurses reassess participants annually.